B Corp Trailblazers: A Law Firm Blends Entrepreneurship with the Greater Good

 “We were blown away by how active people were in bettering the area in so many different categories — conservation, diversity, arts, economic development, tech, education, sustainability — we were invigorated by the city and wanted to jump in.”

-Jump they did, launching Ridgeline Venture Law in 2017 and quickly growing it to a team of five.
+Jump they did, launching RVL in 2017 and quickly growing the team.

 B corp take on legal work